freedbygrace/RebootReminder/README.md

 - Detects when reboots are necessary using multiple methods with native Windows API calls
 - Stores state using embedded database
 - Comprehensive logging with rotation and detailed database operations
-- Customizable reboot reminder timeframes and deferral options with flexible timespan format (e.g., "30m", "2h")
+- Customizable reboot reminder timeframes and deferral options with flexible timespan format (e.g., "30s", "30m", "2h")
 - Supports quiet hours
 - Supports Windows environment variables in configuration paths
-- Flexible timespan format for reminder intervals and deferrals
+- Flexible timespan format for reminder intervals, deferrals, and countdown timers
+- Granular notification control with individual flags for toast, tray, and balloon notifications
 - Optional watchdog service for improved reliability
 - Detailed tracking of how long a reboot has been required
 - Enhanced logging for configuration loading and reboot detection